Skip to main content

 "If you are hiring competent people, what does it say about an organization when 10 percent of those people fail each year?" management consultant Aubrey Daniels commented to SHRM Online.
 "Rank stacking is punishing to the rater and the ratee.
 It produces an environment where employees compete with each other more than with competitors in the marketplace."

 However, in a Wall Street Journal op-ed published in the wake of Microsoft's announcement, former General Electric CEO Jack Welch, credited with popularizing stack ranking while running GE, defended the process—when it’s done right.
-"Most experienced business people know that 'rank and yank' is a media-invented, politicized, sledgehammer of a pejorative that perpetuates a myth about a powerfully effective real practice called (more appropriately) differentiation," Welch wrote.

 One criticism of stack ranking specifically, and pay differentiation generally, is that it devalues teamwork.
 Welch responded: "Nonsense.
 If you want teamwork, you identify it as a value.
 Then you evaluate and reward people accordingly.
 You'll get teamwork; I guarantee it."

-According to Cliff Stevenson, senior human capital researcher at the Institute for Corporate Productivity (i4cp), Microsoft is right to axe the policy.
 When i4cp asked companies in 2009 how many of them used stack ranking systems, 49% said yes.
 By 2011, only 14% used them.

-The companies the researchers identified as high-performing had already moved away from the system.
+The companies the researchers identified as high performing had already moved away from the system.
 Only 7% of high-performing companies used stack ranking in 2009, and only 6% used it in 2011.

 Every single one of the big Human Capital Management (HCM) software companies, from Oracle to CornerstoneOnDemand to SuccessFactors, uses ratings as the lynch pin of its platform.
 These ratings—of overall performance, and of the many competencies that apparently combine to create overall performance—are the raw material for everything else that the company does to and for its people.
 These ratings feed compensation.
 They guide succession planning.
 They pinpoint performance gaps and then trigger the necessary training and learning interventions.